How do I get low-income internet?

 Do I qualify for the Affordable Connectivity Program?

-If you’re already participating in federal assistance programs or a low-income internet program, you’ll likely qualify for the Affordable Connectivity Program.
-For eligibility, the FCC requires that you or a member of your household meet at least one of the following criteria:
+If you’re already participating in federal assistance programs or a low-income internet program, you’d likely qualify for the Affordable Connectivity Program.
+For eligibility, the FCC required that you or a member of your household meet at least one of the following criteria:

 - Your household income is less than or equal to 200% of the federal poverty guidelines.